Yashaskirnapure/Yashaskirnapure/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-> *“If you only do what you can do, you will never be more than you are now.”*
+> *“If you only do what you can do, you will never be more than you are now.” - Master Shifu, Kung Fu Panda*

+## Tools and Tech
 <p align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" alt="C" width="40" height="40"/>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" alt="C++" width="40" height="40"/>